Approaching the Tsirelson bound with a Sagnac source of polarization-entangled photons

 where $w_j$ is the waist size, $z_{0,j}$ is the collection focus position, $z$ is the position inside the crystal and $k_j$ is the wavenumber for field $j$~\cite{bennink_optimal_2010}.
 Considering the dispersion and birefringence of the ppKTP crystal~\cite{bierlein_potassium_1989,kato_sellmeier_2004,emanueli_temperature-dependent_2003}, we calculate the probability distribution of photon-pair collection for the \CW\!\!- and \CCW\!\!- propagating pump laser and different crystal positions.
 After translating formula~(\ref{eq:1a}) into time coordinates and convolving with~(\ref{eq:1}), we can calculate probability densities of generation times for different focal points and for both axes of the birefringent crystal.
 These probability distributions between \CW and \CCW directions must coincide with high overlap $\mathcal{O}_c$ at the PBS to generate a high-fidelity entangled state.
 We simulate the generated quantum state with a crystal position of $z_c$ as

 where $\mathcal{O}_{\mathrm{c}}^o$ ($\mathcal{O}_{\mathrm{c}}^e$) is the temporal overlap (normalized to $1$ over the crystal length) of the ordinary (extraordinary) polarization.
 The complete derivation of $\rho(z_c)$ is in Appendix \ref{appendix:collection_focal_position}.
 In Fig. \ref{fig:error_sources}b. we plot the fidelity, concurrence and $S$ parameter against the offset in the focal position.
-We estimate $\SI{1.0}{\mm}$ accuracy of our ppKTP crystal position from the center of the Sagnac interferometer, which corresponds to a $\num{2.0e-3}$ reduction in the $S$ parameter.
+We estimate $\SI{1.0}{\mm}$ accuracy of our ppKTP crystal position from the center of the Sagnac interferometer by the precision of the ruler used to measure it.
+An error of \SI{1.0}{\mm} corresponds to a $\num{2.0e-3}$ reduction in the $S$ parameter.
 This is a significant decrease and a key reason our $S$ parameter is lower than the Tsirelson bound.
 We also consider offsets in the positions of the focal lenses for the $s$, $i$ and $p$ fields, however, because mode $A$ ($B$) always collects $s$ ($i$) photons of both generation directions, any offset is compensated due to the symmetry of the Sagnac interferometer.

 SPDC sources must operate with low pair-generation rates to suppress parasitic multi-pair emission that degrades the photon-pair state purity.
 In a Sagnac source, multi-photon events can occur in a single direction, either double \CW or \CCW down-conversion, or from the simultaneous creation of both a \CW and a \CCW pair.
 The rate of such events can be estimated from the measured rates of singles and coincidences.
 We obtain a ratio of double to single-pair emissions of $p=\num{1.3e-5}$, which reduces $S$ by $\num{1.1e-4}$ (see Appendix \ref{appendix:multi_pair_emission}).
 In Fig. \ref{fig:error_sources}c we plot the impact of multi-pair emission on the fidelity, concurrence and $S$ parameter.
 Hence, at the employed pump power the contribution of multi-pairs to the systematic errors is small compared to the other two effects discussed above.